 Immigrant students may have complex situations in their families when it comes to separation, reunification, and the impacts of changing immigration policies.
 Examples include the following:

-- Unaccompanied minors who come to the U.S. to reunite with parents may not have seen those parents for many years and may have new siblings in the U.S. that they are meeting for the first time.
+- Unaccompanied minors who come to the U.S. to reunite with parents may not have seen those parents for many years and may have new siblings or stepparents in the U.S. that they are meeting for the first time.

 At the same time, students may also be concerned about the safety of family members who have stayed in unstable, violent, or war-torn regions of their home countries.